ch-gopi/ch-gopi/README.md

 - 📄 Know about my experiences [https://bit.ly/GopiResume](https://bit.ly/GopiResume)

-- ⚡ Fun fact **I Love To Code**
+- ⚡ Fun fact **Love To Code**

-- 👩🏻‍🏫 I love teaching students and have mentored across ... students over various platforms.
+- 👩🏻‍🏫 I love teaching students and have mentored across 1000 students over various platforms.
 One of my videos on youtube has ... views on it, wherein I've taught how to           create a ...
 Clone.